 Alcohol and cancer

-Drinking alcohol has been identified as a contributory factor for seven types of cancer2:
+Drinking alcohol has been identified as something that can cause seven types of cancer:3

 Heavy drinking can also cause cirrhosis of the liver (where damage to the liver causes scar tissues to build up) which can then lead to cancer.

 If you drink alcohol and you’re a smoker too, this increases your risk of developing throat, mouth, food pipe and bowel cancers, more than doing either on their own.